BurakBoz/wp-clean/README.md

 It can delete itself after finished the task you can set it by changing $deleteAfterFinish = true;

 If you are able to read code, please read before using it.
-It only ~430 lines.
+Its only ~430 lines.